Xionse/Contact-Form-with-Email-Notification-and-Captcha/README.md

 * Update the email address in the $to variable to your own email address.
 * Save the file and upload it to your website's directory.
 * You're all set!
 Visitors to your website can now use the contact form to send you messages.

+## Usage

+To use the contact form, simply navigate to the contact page on your website and fill out the form with your name, email address, and message.
+Then, complete the captcha and click the "Send" button.
+You will receive an email notification with the message details.

+## Customization

+You can customize the contact form to suit your needs by modifying the HTML, CSS, and PHP files.
+For example, you can change the styling of the form, add or remove fields, or modify the email notification message.

+## Contributing

+If you find any bugs or issues with the contact form, please open an issue on the GitHub repository.
+Pull requests are also welcome for any improvements or additional features you would like to add.